It all began with a green Bakelite box.

 Allow me to explain:

 in those moments, I learned a valuable lesson: Photographs are not only to share and savor, but are worthy of safekeeping.
-I've ever since been fascinated with them.
+I've ever since been fascinated with each one!

 I'm the artist behind Bellanina Fine Art Photography, affectionately named for my mother Nina.
-I study her care-worn photos, looking for clues to the past, but I also like to preserve old photos for the future.
+I study her care-worn photos, looking for clues to the past, but I also enjoy preserving old photos for the future.
 The entire process of photo restoration is an exercise in self-renewal for me, especially since I've discovered the joy of researching my ancestors.